NotMikey09/NotMikey09/README.md

 - 👋 Hi, I’m Pratyush
 - 👀 I’m interested in Web Development And Design
-- 🌱 I’m currently learning Javascript and its framework and Figma
+- 🌱 I’m currently learning Java and its Frameworks and Exploring my knowledge in JavaScript
-- 💞️ I’m looking to collaborate on Web Design
+- 💞️ I’m looking to collaborate on Web Design and Java Web Apllications
 - 📫 How to reach me @pratyushmishra975@gmail.com

 <!---